Our Jamal Musiala Biography tells you Facts about his Childhood Story, Early Life, Parents, Family, Siblings (Latisha, Jerrell) and Religion.

 Daniel Richard, popularly called “Rich” was once a Nigerian footballer.
 He did play at the highest level of the country’s league (The Nigeria Professional Football League) before relocating to the United Kingdom and then Germany.

-Just like many Dads who didn’t make a name for themselves in the sports, it was hard for Rich to hang up his boots.
+Just like many Dads who didn’t make a name for themselves in sports, it was hard for Rich to hang up his boots.
 Also, deal with his unsuccessful career.

 Since retiring from football, the father of three had vowed to ensure that his precious son (Jamal) live his failed dreams.